gdi3d/beautiful-jekyll/_posts/2020-01-18-your-filename.md

 Let's assume that you need to work on a new feature.
 This are the steps that you should follow to complete the task:

 1. Create a new branch from **Master** ([doc about this](https://www.atlassian.com/git/tutorials/using-branches "Git Branching"))
-2. Name it **Feature-#** where # is the id of the ticket where the task description is on your bugtracker (BitBucket, GitHub, Gitlab, etc.)
+2. Name it **Feature-#** where # is the id of the ticket where the task description is on your bug tracker (BitBucket, GitHub, Gitlab, etc.)
 3. Code 🐒
 4. Create a Pull Request to **Master** ([doc about this](https://www.atlassian.com/git/tutorials/making-a-pull-request "Pull Request"))
 5. The **Merge Master** accepts your work and gets merged into master